Shipping rate tips for merchants who manage multiple warehouses

 To avoid confusing the customer, you can merge these two shipping rates together and change how it appears in checkout.
 Instead of a cluttered checkout featuring multiple carriers, you can simply display something like: “Ground Shipping – $3.99.”

-The Multi-Origin and Dropshipping feature in ShipperHQ allows you to create the exact, customized experience you want when shipping from more than one origin.
+The Multi-Origin Shipping feature in ShipperHQ allows you to create the exact, customized experience you want when shipping from more than one origin.

 You’ll also get more control of your shipping strategy.
 Which means, you can save money and generate the best rates possible for your customers at checkout.

 If you didn’t see your desired shipping scenario above, don’t worry.

 Our shipping experts are here to help you customize ShipperHQ to your business’s exact shipping needs.